techniq/react-fetch-component/README.md

 - `response`
   - Set to the [response](https://developer.mozilla.org/en-US/docs/Web/API/Response) of the `fetch` call
   - Useful to check the status code/text, headers, etc
-- `reload`
+- `fetch`
-  - Function that can be called to create a new fetch request (useful when last request had an error or you want to manually refresh the data)
+  - Function that can be called to create a new fetch request (useful when last request had an error or you want to manually refresh the data (see `manual` prop))

 ### Include credentials
 ```js